paulLeClair/P-Engine/README.md

 Since I'm also using this project as a learning tool while I try to teach myself how game engines work, lots of the code is still due for cleanup, but especially in the early stages I want to work on getting the foundation in place before I worry about that.
 The engine is currently missing a few important features before it's able to manage and render 3D scenes (which can be governed by whatever gameplay logic the user implements), but hopefully those remaining foundational bits will be done relatively soon.

+I'm also working on comprehensive documentation, which should be added soon I hope.

 Thanks for stopping by :)